-Baseball, softball and volleyball players have the highest percentage of shoulder and elbow related injuries.
-A high percentage of competitive swimmers also sustain shoulder injuries at some point during their career.
-There are many factors that place an athlete at risk for shoulder injury.
+Baseball, softball and volleyball players have the highest percentage of shoulder and elbow-related injuries.
+A high percentage of competitive swimmers also sustain shoulder injuries at some point during their careers.
+There are many factors that place an athlete at risk for a shoulder injury.
 Extrinsic factors (those that are external to the athlete) are the number of hours spent playing and practicing a sport, the intensity of those practices and the types of activity being performed.
 Intrinsic factors (those that are internal to the athlete) are mostly related to anatomy and level of training.
-Age, growth, muscle tightness, muscle weakness, poor conditioning, joint hypermobility, can all play a role in injury.
+Age, growth, muscle tightness, muscle weakness, poor conditioning, joint hypermobility, can all play a role in the injury.

 Approximately 25% of all sports-related injuries involve the hand or wrist.
 If managed properly, most athletes can expect their injury to heal without any significant surgery.
 Some common traumatic injuries in athletes include joint dislocations, sprains, muscle strains, broken bones, tendon inflammation, and ligament tears.
 The most common fracture injury in the athletic population occurs in the fingers.
 Some issues can be treated at home, but you should always get checked out by a hand doctor first so they can determine the proper treatment.